-In Colorado, if you want to frame your basement, you have to construct a floating wall.
-Colorado has what are called expansive soils, in that the clay will expand when it gets wet.
-This can cause the concrete floor of the basement to heave an inch or two.
-While that doesn’t sound like much, it’s enough to cause some serious problems if you don’t take it into consideration.
-Imagine your concrete floor rising two inches, then also lifting the first floor of your house along with it.
+While and inch doesn’t sound like much, it’s enough to cause some serious problems if you don’t take it into consideration.
+Imagine a section of your concrete floor rising an inch, then also lifting the first floor of your house along with it.
 Bad news.

 - Lay a 2×4 on the ground where you want to build a wall.
 This is called the bottom base plate.
 Attach it to the concrete floor using liquid nails (or some equivalent industrial strength adhesive) and concrete nails.
 Concrete nails are driven through the 2×4 into the concrete floor using a .22 caliber ammunition.